 In the event that residents need emergency assistance, there are a variety of sources available.
 A network of coverage exists for each individual residential community and on a campus-wide basis.
-In each community there is an on-call system which provides for RSS/VCA staff availability during evening and night-time hours.
-Information regarding who is on duty for a particular community is available at the front desk.
-The Village Community Director, all Residence Hall Directors and Assistant Hall Directors share in duty coverage for the campus.
-If a resident requires the assistance of a Residence Hall or Village Community Director and one is not available, University Police can assist 24 hours a day, 7 days a week, at 312-5555 (ext.
+In each community there is an on-call system which provides for RSS staff availability during evening and night-time hours.
+Information regarding who is on call for a particular community is available at the front desk.
+The Village Community Director, all Residence Hall Directors and Assistant Hall Directors share in on call coverage for the campus.
+If a resident requires the assistance of a Professional Staff and one is not available, University Police can assist 24 hours a day, 7 days a week, at 312-5555 (ext.
 5555).